-Eros Keros Villas, on the slow-pace Minor Cyclades island of Koufinisia (Pano Koufonisi), come drenched in Aegean blue vistas – a sun-kissed boutique retreat of four cubic Cyclades-style merchant houses that lazily gaze onto the island of Keros srrounded by olive trees, juniper and myrtle.
+Eros Keros Villas, on the slow-pace Minor Cyclades island of Koufonisia (Pano Koufonisi), come drenched in Aegean blue vistas – a sun-kissed boutique retreat of four cubic Cyclades-style merchant houses that lazily gaze onto the island of Keros surrounded by olive trees, juniper and myrtle.

 White low-rise angular structures, shaded reed-thatched verandas, sun terraces and traditional honeyed stonework cleverly hug the gentle hillside aspect of Eros Keros, conceived by Stavros Papagiannis and Nikos Lambaditis of Stage Design Office with consultant architect Diogenis Verigakis.